tianhuil/ts-mongo/README.md

 ## Converter
 Many middleware functions are handled by the converter, which is like a type-safe middleware that can transform the type of the collection.
 For example, `convertToTimeCollection` implements `createdAt` and `updatedAt` fields on a collection.
 See `convertReadWriteCollection`.

+## How to fix bugs in TsMongo
+When using the code, you may notice mistakes in TsMongo's typing behavior (e.g. https://github.com/tianhuil/aerial-app/pull/804).

+1. Look at the type for `.sort` (e.g. `TsSort`)
+2. Build a test case in the assert file (e.g. `sort.assert.ts` where we added `.h` and `.i`).
+3. Then investigate the original file (e.g. `sort.ts`) and hack things until you pass testing.
+Red underlines appear in VSCode to tell you if the typing doesn't work.

+This is solved in https://github.com/tianhuil/aerial-app/pull/805

 ## Roadmap
 - Aggregation (still incomplete)
 - Mapreduce